tutorial

 What's Next?#

 MCP is how AI connects to the real world.
-The protocol is stable, the ecosystem is thriving, and getting started takes minutes.
+The protocol is stable, backed by the Linux Foundation, and supported by every major AI platform.
+Getting started takes minutes.

 Your next steps: